alexpeterhall/quotes/quotes.md

 "The lust for comfort murders the passions of the soul." - Kahlil Gibran, mystic, poet, and artist (6 Jan 1883-1931) "No one is useless in this world who lightens the burden of it for anyone else." - Charles Dickens, novelist (7 Feb 1812-1870)
-"Freedom isn't secured by filling up on your heart's desire but by removing your desire." - Epictetus
+"Freedom isn't secured by filling up on your heart's desire but by removing your desire." - Epictetus "The only man I know who behaves sensibly is my tailor; he takes my measurements anew each time he sees me.
+The rest go on with their old measurements and expect me to fit them." ​— George Bernard Shaw
+"The past is to be respected and acknowledged, but not to be worshipped.
+It is our future in which we will find our greatness." - Pierre Trudeau, 15th Prime Minister of Canada (18 Oct 1919-2000)

 ## Decision Making / Strategy